piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

 -----------------------

 I will show you how to create a theme resolver on the example.
 Let's say that we're creating a theme resolver whose task will be to return a theme chose by user.
-If the user hasn't chosen any theme then a default theme for users will be returned.
-However the user can be not authenticated, then lets say that the theme resolver will return null in this case.
+If the user hasn't chosen any theme then a default theme will be returned.
+However the user can be not authenticated, so lets say that the theme resolver will return null in this case.

 The theme resolver could look like below: